CrisSherban/CrisSherban/README.md

 ### Hi there 👋

+### I'm an AI master student with interests in Computer Science, Engineering, Machine Learning, Neuroscience & much more...

+I graduated from University of Florcence :it: where I studied Computer Science & Engineering :computer:

 <!--
 **CrisSherban/CrisSherban** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.